shamim1258/Shamim/Technology/Python/libraries.md

    -  Data visualization tool
 -  HDF5
    -  Used to store and manipulate data
+-  Threading : Used for multi-threading
+   -  thread

 ## Libraries
 -  Libraries generally referred as collection of packages.